 Teachers and Principals of the Year are selected based on their success with students and, for principals, their work to support teachers.
 Each year, one teacher and one principal at each level – elementary, middle/junior high, and high school – are selected as the district level winners and move on to compete in the state competition.

-Kellee McClain, the Elementary Division Teacher of the Year, is currently in her 14th year of teaching and has taught kindergarten, first grade, and now second grade.
+Kellee McClain, the Elementary Division Teacher of the Year, is currently in her 14th year of teaching and has taught kindergarten, first grade, and now second grade at Florida Avenue Elementary.
 She has served as a Mentor Teacher and a Grade Level Chair.
 Ms. McClain initially had dreams of becoming a pediatrician but changed her mind while taking parenting classes during her senior year of high school.
 She became fascinated with how children’s brains develop and decided to throw her passion into education.
 She received her Bachelor of Science in Early Childhood Education degree from Northwestern State University.

 Brandon Duplantis, the Middle/Junior High Division Teacher of the Year, is currently in his 7th year of teaching and has been at Clearwood Junior High since 2018 as a seventh grade English Language Arts teacher.
 He sponsors the school’s Board Game Club and Writing Club and makes sure his students always have a little bit of fun during the school day.
 He previously served as a Students with Exceptionalities Resource and Inclusion teacher for sixth grade.
 Mr. Duplantis received a Master of Arts History degree from Southeastern Louisiana University.